Antiplatelet drug: Choice

 Antiplatelet medications are one of the primary recommendations for treatment of both stable and unstable ischemic heart disease.
-Most commonly, aspirin is used as a single medication in cases of uncomplicated stable angina, and in some cases of unstable angina.
+Most commonly, aspirin is used as a single medication (SAPT = single antiplatelet therapy) in cases of uncomplicated stable angina, and in some cases of unstable angina.
 If a patient does not tolerate aspirin, ADP/P2Y inhibitors may be used as single-drug therapy instead.
 More severe and complicated cases are treated with dual antiplatelet therapy, or in some cases triple therapy that includes direct oral anticoagulants.
 Clinicians must make a choice that balances patient risk with the increased risks of bleeding associated with combination therapy.

 Dual antiplatelet therapy

 Often a combination of aspirin plus an ADP/P2Y inhibitor (such as clopidogrel, prasugrel, ticagrelor, or another) is used to obtain greater effectiveness than with either agent alone.
 This is known as "dual antiplatelet therapy" (or DAPT).
-DAPT is used in patients who have or at high risk of developing unstable angina, NSTEMI myocardial infarctions, and other high-risk thrombotic conditions.
+DAPT is used in patients who have, or are at high risk of developing, unstable angina, NSTEMI myocardial infarctions, and other high-risk thrombotic conditions.
 Dual antiplatelet therapy has been found to significantly reduce rates of heart attacks, strokes, and overall cardiovascular death, but is not used in low-risk patients because it significantly increases the risks of major bleeding.